 - Health Care - hospitals, clinics, private practices, and labs all need Spanish-speaking personnel

 - Missionary – Spanish is a widely-used language in many mission fields both in the United States and abroad

 - Interpreter/ translator – either full-time or on the side

 - Diplomacy – just imagine a career in Europe or South America.
 You don't have to be an ambassador to play an important role

 Whichever direction you choose to go, let University of the Cumberlands' Spanish program help you prepare for a rewarding career.
+Let’s talk about our test-optional college admissions process, scholarship opportunities and more!
 Fill out the form on this page for more info today!

 Visit Us In Person

 Williamsburg, KY 40769